T066E/T066E/README.md

 ## About Me

 - 🌱 I'm currently learning data.
-- 💼 I study at Polhemskolan.
+- 💼 I study at Polhemsskolan.
 - 📫 You can reach me at tobias.skold@skola.gavle.se.

 ## My Projects